bgian/Sketch-iOS-Library/README.md

 ![cover](https://cloud.githubusercontent.com/assets/3231370/20457930/d6728fb8-ae64-11e6-910c-c51ec1d755a9.png)

-## UIBlurEffectStyle
+## UIBlurEffectStyleI
 Apple doesn’t share any specs for their blurs, so it makes it more of a challange to replicate.
-I can see why they're not open to us creating our own blur in code for performance concerns.
-However, if we want to design with accurate blurs, we atleast have the three [blur types](https://developer.apple.com/reference/uikit/uiblureffectstyle).
+For performance concerns, I can see why they're not open to developers replicating blurs.
+However, as designers we want to design with accurate specs. \\

 #### Process

 1. Create a few colorful shapes
-2. Render and export each type of blur over these shapes in Xcode:
+2. Render and export each [type of blur](https://developer.apple.com/reference/uikit/uiblureffectstyle) over these shapes in Xcode:
   - ExtraLight
   - Light
   - Dark